13 February 2008

 This is a beautifully carved door in Newport Beach, California, by the artist and master woodcarver Mogens Abel, from Laguna Beach.

 Everyone remembers this door as having been really brightly colored when it was new.
 I sure didn't mind seeing it aged and darkened, but it also became filthy, especially after the recent fires in Southern California, and had a fair number of gouges.
-The wood had become so dry a large crack was forming up one side, and there was a worry that soon the door would no longer close properly.
+The wood had become very dry and the colors faded.

 Last week, as the door approached 40 years old, I cleaned and oiled the wood, and re-stained the ornament.
 Just cleaning the surface revealed a lot of the color and detail.